Kequc/passage-rpc/README.md

 });

 wss.on('rpc.connection', () => {
-    console.log('client connected!');
+    console.log('connected!');
 });
 ```

-The second parameter is a callback which runs when the server is listening for requests.
-It is an alias for the `rpc.listening` event which you will learn about below.

 #### heartrate <default: 30000>

-The server will periodically ping each of the connected clients and terminate ones which do not respond in time.
+Periodically each of the connected clients will be pinged and terminate ones for which there is no response.
 Checking every 30 seconds is a good default but you might wish to adjust this.

 #### methods <default: {}>

-The methods parameter is a dictionary of methods your server listens to from the client.
+The methods parameter is a dictionary of procedures your server listens to from the client.
 In this case if a client sends `myapp.hello` the server will run the associated function and respond with `"hi"`.
 You may return an `Error` instead, or even nothing at all.

-Whether the server responds to a request is dependent on the client.
+Whether the server responds is dependent on the client.
 If the client is not waiting for a response the server will not send one.

-Every method when called is provided with parameters from the client, as well as the connection, in the following format.
+Every method is expected to be in the following format.

 `(params: any, ws: WebSocket) => any`

-You must return a `Promise` if you are doing something that is asyncronous.
+You must return a `Promise` if you are doing something which is asyncronous.

 For example: